 '''

-$ sudo sh

-password:
+$ su - password:

-#

 '''

-Following are the steps for installing the software from a PC or other system with X server software:
+• Following are the steps for installing the software from a PC or other system with X server software:

 Note: If necessary, refer to your X server documentation for more information about completing this procedure.
 Depending on the X server software that you are using, you may need to complete the tasks in a different order.